Idiopathic hypersomnia: Transcranial magnetic stimulation (TMS)

 Neural networks that regulate arousal and sleep comprise a bottom-up (from the brainstem to the cortex) pathway and a top-down (corticothalamic) pathway.
 The bottom-up pathway emerges from the ascending reticular arousal system (ARAS) and activates the cortex via well-characterized thalamic and nonthalamic pathways through cholinergic and aminergic neurotransmission.
 The bottom-up pathway represents the leverage point for pharmaceutical interventions.
 It is complemented by a corticothalamic top-down pathway, which appears to be modifiable through noninvasive brain stimulation (NIBS) techniques.

 A single case report study indicates that high-frequency repetitive transcranial magnetic stimulation (HF rTMS) over the left dorsolateral prefrontal cortex (DLPFC) might represent an alternative choice for symptom control in narcoleptic patients with cataplexy. rTMS may also exert intrinsic effects on hypersomnia in depressed adolescents.

 Mazindol

-Mazindol is a stimulant similar to amphetamines that "has been shown to be effective in treating hypersomnia in narcoleptics."
+Mazindol is a stimulant similar to amphetamine that "has been shown to be effective in treating hypersomnia in narcoleptics."
 However, it is not currently approved in the US.

 Selegiline

-Selegiline, monoamine oxidase type B (MAO-B) inhibitor works by slowing the breakdown of certain substances in the brain (mostly dopamine, but also serotonin and norepinephrine).
+Selegiline, a monoamine oxidase B (MAO-B) inhibitor, works by slowing the breakdown of certain substances in the brain (mostly dopamine, but also serotonin and norepinephrine).
 It may also be useful, as it is also a metabolic precursor of amphetamine and exerts most of its therapeutic effects through amphetamine metabolism.
 It is not commonly prescribed for people with narcolepsy because of the high dosage required and potential for severe side effects.

 Atomoxetine

-Atomoxetine (or reboxetine in Europe) is an adrenergic reuptake inhibitor which increases wakefulness (generally less strongly than the medications which act on dopamine) and which has been argued to have a "clear use in the therapeutic arsenal against narcolepsy and hypersomnia although undocumented by clinical trials."
+Atomoxetine is a norepinephrine reuptake inhibitor (NRI) which increases wakefulness (generally less strongly than the medications which act on dopamine) and which has been argued to have a "clear use in the therapeutic arsenal against narcolepsy and hypersomnia although undocumented by clinical trials."